Massive sports corruption case finally heard at Paris trial

 Diack is also accused of having enabled his son to embezzle IAAF sponsorship revenue from Russia's VTB Bank, Chinese oil firm Sinopec and broadcaster CCTV, South Korean tech giant Samsung and others.

-Papa Massata Diack also faces corruption, money laundering and breach of trust charges.
-Senegal has refused France’s extradition requests for the former IAAF marketing consultant.

-Lamine Diack was detained on a trip to France in 2015 and has been forbidden from leaving the country since.
+Lamine Diack is expected to testify on Wednesday.
+He was detained on a trip to France in 2015 and has been forbidden from leaving the country since.

-Also being tried for corruption are a lawyer who advised Diack, Habib Cisse, and a doctor, Gabriel Dolle, who oversaw drug-testing at the IAAF and is accused of taking payments to delay doping cases.
-Both men were in court.

-Two Russians are also on trial but were not present: Valentin Balakhnichev, a former IAAF treasurer, and Alexei Melnikov, a coach who led Russia’s long-distance running program.
+Also on trial on corruption charges is a lawyer who advised Diack, Habib Cisse.
+Two Russians are being tried in their absence: Valentin Balakhnichev, a former IAAF treasurer, and Alexei Melnikov, a coach who led Russia's long-distance running program.